 Following the conditional admission, the student's performance are assessed by the ME Graduate Committee at the end of each semester to ensure that the student's performance is at the level expected for traditional MS students in the ME graduate program and the grades in each Master's courses in the BS plan of study must be B or higher.

-Students receive both degrees together, upon completion of the requisite credit hours.
-As mentioned previously, if a student decides to leave the program, he/she will still be eligible to receive a BSME degree.
+Students will receive BSME degree & MSME at the time of completion of each degree,upon completion of the requisite credit hours.
 Also, if the student's performance is judged to be unsatisfactory for the dual degree program by the ME Graduate Committee, because of not meeting the minimum grade requirements (minimum of 3.00 GPA in BS plan of study and minimum B grade in each of the first four graduate courses taken), the student is still able to receive a BS in ME upon completion of all the requirements for that degree.